timeflux/workshops/demo/README.md

 ## Installation

 First, [install Timeflux](https://pypi.org/project/timeflux/) in a dedicated environment.
-Any version from Python 3.7 to 3.9 should work, although you _may_ encounter issues with Python 3.9.
+Any Python version from 3.7 to 3.9 should work, although you _may_ encounter issues with Anaconda and Python 3.9.
 Miniconda works great.

 ## Running the demo